O & W Trek Campgrounds & Refugios in Torres del Paine, Chile

 What Is a Refugio?

-What Are the Names of the Refugios and Campgrounds?
+Names of the Refugios and Campgrounds on the O Route

 There are two entities that run the refugios along the O Circuit.
 Las Torres (formerly: Fantastico Sur) and Vertice.

-CONAF (essentially the National Park Service of Chile) runs three campgrounds along the trail (Paso, Italiano, and Torres), both of which have been closed since the beginning of the COVID-19 pandemic.
-The CONAF campgrounds do not have facilities like the Refugios, and I will not be discussing them at length in this guide.
-They are rumored to be opening again for the 2023-24 season.
+In the past, CONAF (the National Park Service of Chile) ran three campgrounds along the trail (Paso, Italiano, and Torres).
+These campgrounds do not have facilities like the Refugios, and they have not been open since before the covid-19 pandemic, and I will not be discussing them in this post.

 The Order of the Campgrounds & Refugios on the O Circuit